tobias-tengler/create-relay-app/README.md

 1. Scaffold a new project using the toolchain of your choice (as long as [it's supported](#supported-toolchains))
    - Next.js: `npm/yarn/pnpm create next-app --typescript`
    - Vite.js: `npm/yarn/pnpm create vite --template react-ts`
-   - Create React App: `npm/yarn/pnpm create react-app <new-project-directory> --template typescript`
+   - Create React App: `npm/yarn/pnpm create react-app <project-name> --template typescript`
 2. If you are inside a Git repository, ensure your working directory is clean, by commiting or discarding any changes.
 3. Run the script inside of the scaffolded directory: